objectfoo/lato-font-stack/README.md

 Currently our font stack is `Lato, Arial, Helvetica Neue, sans-serif`.

-Arial is much bolder than Lato 300, our title font face, so sometimes in other languages a really bold character will jump out and slap you in the face.
+Our titles use a light font weight, Arial is much bolder than Lato 300, so sometimes in other languages a really bold title character will reach out and slap you in the face.

+Additionally no matter the language most webpages include some latin characters so we want our latin character set to be similar to a systems fallback font.

 For scripts that are not supported by lato, we will want a good set of fallbacks.
-A new, well supported general fallback [system-ui](https://caniuse.com/?search=system-ui) seems to work pretty well and should have good language support because it's the system's ui font.
+A new-ish, well supported general fallback [system-ui](https://caniuse.com/?search=system-ui) seems to work pretty well and should have good language support because it's the system's ui font, segoe and helvetica provided for safety.

 **So**

 New stack: `Lato, system-ui, 'Segoe UI', 'Helvetica Neue', sans-serif`.

-Next is organizing our font into bite sized chunks to avoid initial load performance issues, which could affect current SLAs.

-After much research I think we should take the *unicode ranges for latin and latin-ext* that google fonts uses when serving public fonts.
-These font sets are optimized for web use and latin + latin-extended will serve most of our clients.

-The unicode ranges define the exact characters needed for a particular language, and are setup to be additive.
-This means that an English language user will download the latin font, and a French user will download the latin font + latin-ext for any extra bits needed for french.

-All the language font faces can be defined at the same place without any performance concerns, if the browser doesn't need to download a font face it won't.
-This means nothing special needs to be done for translation purposes.

 **Also**

-We have been serving lato-latin for languages other than latin for awhile, maybe continue to let it fallback?
+We have been serving an "old" version of lato for awhile, we should probably update it to the "newest 1.0" version of lato that google is currently serving to get a few more characters.

+*Lato 2.0* Looks different than the 1.0 version of lato we have been using.
+Also it has rendering issues on windows that move the characters up, due to anti-aliasing, works fine on Mac (safari/chrome - not firefox).
+This is especially problematic on contained or outlined buttons where the label is noticeably too high in the button on windows. - So it's out.

+Google's lato 1 v24 has some compatibility fixes that can't hurt to update, that plus the new font stack should give us good language support without being too jarring visually.

 ## Languages